Home

 Have your class pick out the six most important gifts — impossible! — or discuss what would happen if just one of them disappeared or stopped working.

-(Click here to download, in pdf format, the pioneering paper on ecosystem services by Robert Costanza et al in 1997, "The value of the world's ecosystem services and natural capital.")
+(The pioneering paper on ecosystem services by Robert Costanza et al in 1997, "The value of the world's ecosystem services and natural capital," is available here.)

 Go from Ecological Principles (Grades 4-5/6) to